-- (E) Preparing ((and/or)) or filing state and local tax returns (see Example 39). - (iii) If subsection (303)(d)(i) and (ii) of this ((subsection)) rule do not apply, the customer receives the benefit of the service ((is received)) where the customer resides.
-The following is a nonexclusive list of services whose benefit is received at the customer's residence: - (A) Drafting a will (see Example 41); - (B) Preparing ((and/or)) or filing federal tax returns (see Examples 39 and 42); (C) Selling investments; and

-- (D) Blood tests (not blood drawing). - (e) Special rule for extension of credit.
-See subsection (305) of this rule for special rules attributing income related to loans (secured and unsecured) and credit cards that is received by persons who are not financial institutions as defined in WAC 458-20-19404. - (304) Examples of the application of the benefit of service analysis and reasonable methods of proportionally attributing receipts. - (a) Services related to real property:

-Example ((7)) 8.
+- (C) Party planning; - (D) Travel agent and tour operator services (see Example 40); and - (E) Preparing $((\frac{and}{or}))$ or filing state and local tax returns (see Example 39). - (iii) If subsection (303)(d)(i) and (ii) of this ((subsection)) rule do not apply, the customer receives the benefit of the service ((is received)) where the customer resides.
+The following is a nonexclusive list of services whose benefit is received at the customer's residence: - (A) Drafting a will (see Example 41); - (B) Preparing ((and/or)) or filing federal tax returns (see Examples 39 and 42); - (C) Selling investments; and - (D) Blood tests (not blood drawing). - (e) Special rule for extension of credit.
+See subsection (305) of this rule for special rules attributing income related to loans (secured and unsecured) and credit cards that is received by persons who are not financial institutions as defined in WAC 458-20-19404. - (304) Examples of the application of the benefit of service analysis and reasonable methods of proportionally attributing receipts. - (a) Services related to real property: - Example ((7)) 8.
 Architect drafts plans for a building to be built in Washington.
 Architect's services relate to real property, which is located in Washington, therefore the customer receives the benefit of that service in Washington at the location of the real property.
-Architect's receipts for this service are solely attributed to Washington because the customer receives the entire benefit ((isreceived)) in Washington.

-Example ((8)) 9.
+Architect's receipts for this service are solely attributed to Washington because the customer receives the entire benefit ((is received)) in Washington. - Example ((8)) 9.
 Franchisor hires Taxpayer, an architect, to create a design of a standardized building that will be used at four locations in Washington and two locations in Oregon.
 Taxpayer's services relate to real property at those six locations, therefore the customer receives the benefit of the service at the four Washington locations and the two Oregon locations.
-Taxpayer will attribute 2/3 (4 of 6 sites) of the receipts for this service to Washington and 1/3 (2 of 6 sites) of the receipts to Oregon.

-Example ((9)) $\underline{10}$.
-Assume the same facts as Example ((8)) $\underline{9}$ except Franchisor will use the same design in all 50 states for all its franchisee's locations.
-Taxpayer and Franchisor do not know at the time the service is provided (and cannot reasonably estimate) how many franchise locations will exist in each state. ((Therefore,)) If there is no reasonable means of proportionally attributing receipts at the time the services are performed, and it is clear that no state will have a majority of the franchise locations ((.
-Accordingly)), the apportionable receipts must be attributed following the steps in subsection (301)($(\frac{b}{through} \frac{f}{(f)})$) (c) through (g) of this rule.
+Taxpayer will attribute 2/3 (4 of 6 sites) of the receipts for this service to Washington and 1/3 (2 of 6 sites) of the receipts to Oregon. - Example ((9)) 10.
+Assume the same facts as Example ((8)) 9 except Franchisor will use the same design in all 50 states for all its franchisee's locations.
+Taxpayer and Franchisor do not know at the time the service is provided (and cannot reasonably estimate) how many franchise locations will exist in each state. ((Therefore,)) If there is no reasonable means of proportionally attributing receipts at the time the services are performed, and it is clear that no state will have a majority of the franchise locations((\cdot Accordingly)), the apportionable receipts must be attributed following the steps in subsection (301)((\cdot b) through (\cdot f))) (c) through (\cdot g) of this rule. - Example ((10)) $\underline{11}$.

-Example ((10)) 11.
 Real estate broker located in Florida receives a commission for arranging the sale of real property located in Washington.
-The real estate broker's service is related to the real property, therefore the customer receives the benefit ((is received)) in Washington, where the real property is located, and the commission income is attributed to Washington.

-(b) ((Services related to tangible personal property)) Reserved.
+The real estate broker's service is related to the real property, therefore the customer receives the benefit ((is received)) in Washington, where the real property is located, and the commission income is attributed to Washington. - (b) ((Services related to tangible personal property)) Reserved. - ((Example 11.

-((Example 11.
 Big Manufacturing hires an engineer to design a tool that will only be used in a factory located in Brewster, Washington.
 Big Manufacturing receives the benefit of the engineer's services at a single location in Washington where the tool is intended to be used.
 Therefore, 100% of engineer's receipts from this service must be attributed to Washington.